30 Apr IonPak®

 |Gross Container Capacity (kg)||915|

-Our lithium ion battery packaging is suitable for:
+Our lithium ion battery packaging is suitable for different industries.

 Automotive Lithium Ion Battery Packaging

 The ORBIS IonPak is certified to transport solid dangerous goods.
 That includes lithium-ion batteries, airbags, belt tensioners and other automotive components that need certified packaging solutions for storage and transport.
 ORBIS lithium ion battery packaging offers enhanced product protection, improved flow of material and significant cost savings.